 Phoenix offers strong winter season demand as snowbirds escape cold weather.
 Spring training baseball and golf drive significant seasonal tourism.
 VRBO is particularly strong in Phoenix for whole-home vacation rentals.
-This calculator uses VRBO's typical 5% host fee structure.
+This calculator uses an 8% VRBO platform-fee assumption for the 5% commission plus payment processing.

 Property Details